 What Is Packback?

-Packback Questions is a tool used to supplement a professor’s teaching style and help achieve learning objectives such as increased engagement and critical thinking.
-Packback facilitates online discussion and uses Artificial Intelligence to help professors provide individual coaching, moderate and grade discussions and motivate students throughout the term.
+Packback Questions is a tool used to supplement an instructor’s teaching style and help achieve learning objectives such as increased engagement and critical thinking.
+Packback facilitates online discussion and uses Artificial Intelligence to help instructors provide individual coaching, moderate and grade discussions and motivate students throughout the term.

 How Do We Facilitate Academic Discussion?